JuanitoSebastian/HKI-Bike-Buddy/Documentation/Architecture.md

 #  Architecture
 ## Structure
-HKI Bike Buddy is built using SwiftUI and the Model-View-ViewModel design approach (since [MVVM is "built in" to SwiftUI](https://nalexn.github.io/clean-architecture-swiftui/)).
+HKI Bike Buddy is built using SwiftUI and consequently follows the Model-View-ViewModel design approach (since [MVVM is "built in" to SwiftUI](https://nalexn.github.io/clean-architecture-swiftui/)).
 The apps global state is contained in an instance of the class AppState wihch is injected using the [@EnvironmentObject](https://developer.apple.com/documentation/swiftui/environmentobject) property wrapper in the root view of the application.
 All of the data presented in the UI and all of the user actions are handled by the AppState.
 AppState makes the necessary requests to services and handles delivering of Bike Rental Station objects from store.

 ![ArchitectureDiagram](https://raw.githubusercontent.com/JuanitoSebastian/HelsinkiBikeBuddy/main/Documentation/graphics/ArchitectureGraph.png)